tajulafreen/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+-  I would like to thank Microverse.
+-  Original design idea by: Gregoire Vella on Behance.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->